 The salesman

-Yesterday I had washed my cycling shorts and long sleeved shirt.
+I had washed my cycling shorts and long-sleeved shirt the day before.
 They were now underneath my straps to dry.
 The 'normal' non-cycling trousers I was wearing were sagging down.
-As a result I had a stretch of skin about 3 cm wide exposed on my back.
+As a result, I had a stretch of skin about 3 cm wide exposed on my back.
 It is nicely sunburned right now and will hopefully not turn into an ugly tramp stamp.

 In Bubion, the last hamlet before we left civilization, we found a store.
-We thought we had bought a lot, with an extra bread and each an extra bottle of water.
+We thought we bought a lot, including an extra loaf of bread and two spare bottles of water.
 It was the most we could fit in our panniers, and any extra food also needed to be hauled up the mountain.
-After Bubion we reached the last few houses.
-There were no signs indicating the Pico Veleta, but there was a walking path towards a mountain hut.
+After Bubion, we reached the last few houses.
+No signs indicated the Pico Veleta, but there was a walking path toward a mountain hut.
 That was the largest road going uphill.
 It was a broken asphalt road.
-This was the real start of the climb, although we had already been cycling and climbing for 50 km since leaving the sea.
-After some more climbing over the road filled with holes we passed a viewpoint.
+This was the actual start of the climb, although we had already been cycling and climbing for 50 km since leaving the sea.
+We passed a viewpoint after climbing over the road filled with holes.

 View towards the south, we came from this direction.